Bing (GBN) Model Lathes

 - by the German toy maker Bing -

 Bing or, to give the Company its full name Bing" ("Bing brothers") was a world-famous German toy company founded in 1863 in Nuremberg, Germany.
-The founders were two brothers, Ignaz Bing and Adolf Bing, their "Gebrüder original products, before the enormously successful range of toys, model trains and miniature steam engines was a range simple metal kitchen utensils.
-Intended to compliment the various accessories offered for their extensive range of model railway equipment, these little lathe were often marked with the letters"GBM".
-The two lathes shown at bottom of the page both have this marking with one, having them set in a diamond frame indicating a production date of 1902 to 1907.
+The founders were two brothers, Ignaz Bing and Adolf Bing, their "Gebrüder original products, before the enormously successful range of toys, model trains and miniature steam engines was a range of simple metal kitchen utensils.

 Driven by a thin, round leather belt, the steel spindle almost certainly runs directly in the cast-iron of the headstock - the free graphite in which actually provides a good, long-lasting bearing surface - with oil provided through miniature, beautifully-proportioned oil cups.
-Power would most likely have come from a "foot-motor", a treadle-operated device with a small flywheel positioned under the workbench and once a common way of powering small machine tools in an amateur's workshop.
-The headstock pulley is most unusual, the three grooves having a coarse, grip-enhancing knurled finish - pointing to the fact that this was, perhaps, after all, intended to be used and not just a show piece (though, of course, this might not have been the maker's original finish, but one applied by a previous owner)..
+Power would most likely have come from a "foot-motor", a treadle-operated device with a small flywheel; positioned under the workbench, this was once a common way of powering small machine tools in an amateur's workshop.
+The headstock pulley was most unusual, the three grooves having a coarse, grip-enhancing knurled finish - pointing to the fact that this was, perhaps, after all, intended to be used and not just a show piece.
+The pulley on a Bing countershaft has the same finish, so confirming that the knurling was, indeed, original.